 6. The Internal Audit function is provided by the Worcestershire Internal Audit Shared Service (WIASS) which was set up as a shared service in 2010/11 and hosted by Worcester City for 5 district councils and the Fire and Rescue Service.
 2016/17 was the first year Hereford and Worcester Fire and Rescue Authority became a full voting member of the shared service.
 The shared service operates in accordance with, and conforms to, the Public Sector Internal Audit Standards as amended.
-It objectively
+It objectively reviews, on a continuous basis, the extent to which the internal control environment supports and promotes the achievement of the Fire and Rescue Authority objectives and contributes to the proper, economic and effective use of resources.

-- reviews, on a continuous basis, the extent to which the internal control environment supports and promotes the achievement of the Fire and Rescue Authority objectives and contributes to the proper, economic and effective use of resources. - 7.
-The Internal Audit Plan was agreed with External Audit, the Treasurer and s151 Officer and was approved by the Audit and Standards Committee on the 22nd January 2020.
-This was prior to the declaration of the global COVID-19 pandemic.
+- 7. The Internal Audit Plan was agreed with External Audit, the Treasurer and s151 Officer and was approved by the Audit and Standards Committee on the 28th July 2021.
+This was during the ongoing pandemic.
 It included: - a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' - other corporate systems for example embedding of national operational guidance, equality and diversity and communication and engagement strategy. - 8.
-Due to the pandemic the plan was reconsidered during May 2020 and a revised risk-based plan emerged for auditing to commence from June 2020 onwards.
-The core financial audits were targeted along with a couple of areas which were considered to potentially attract more risk.
-Regular updates regarding these reviews were reported before the Audit Committee during the year.
-Two reviews, Safeguarding and Young Fire Fighters were rolled to 2021/22.
-Based on the audits performed by WIASS in accordance with the approved and revised audit plan the Head of Internal Audit Shared Service can report that the Hereford and Worcester Fire and Rescue Authority governance framework arrangements during 2020/2021 six have provided assurance outturns of 'full' in regard to four core financial areas along with 'full' and 'significant' assurances in regard to other operational aspects.
-There were no 'moderate' 'limited' or below assurances reported. - 9.
+Due to the TechOne system implementation being delayed the plan was reconsidered during January 2022 and after discussion and agreement with the Treasurer it was decided to defer this work until 2022/23.
+Regular updates regarding of review outcomes were reported before the Audit Committee during the year.
+The two reviews, Safeguarding and Young Fire Fighters that were rolled from 2020/21 were targeted first.
+Follow up reviews have also taken place during the year regarding these areas.
+Based on the audits performed by WIASS in accordance with the approved and revised audit plan the Head of Internal Audit Shared Service can report that the Hereford and Worcester Fire and Rescue Authority governance framework arrangements during 2021/2022 three have provided assurance outturns of 'full' in regard to four core financial areas along with 'significant' and 'moderate' assurances in regard to other operational aspects.
+There were no 'limited' or below assurances reported. - 9.
 'Full' to 'moderate' assurance essentially provides there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified. - 10.
-In relation to the planned ten reviews during 2020/21, two were deferred to 2021/22 and eight have been finalised. - 11.
+In relation to the planned nine reviews during 2021/22, one was deferred to 2022/23 and eight have been finalised the outcomes of which have been reported. - 11.
 WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
-This statement is intended to provide those charged with the responsibility of governance with a reasonable assurance based on the audits performed in accordance with the approved plan and revisions thereto and the scoping therein with the backdrop of exceptional circumstances with the global pandemic and the necessity to move away from traditional office based protocols to remote working.
+This statement is intended to provide those charged with the responsibility of governance with a reasonable assurance based on the audits performed in accordance with the approved plan and revisions thereto and the scoping therein with the continuing backdrop of exceptional circumstances with the global pandemic impact and the necessity to move away from traditional office based protocols to remote and hybrid working.

-Andy Bromage Head of Worcestershire Internal Audit Shared Service June 2021
+Andy Bromage Head of Worcestershire Internal Audit Shared Service July 2022